AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-workflow-step-reference.md

 seo-title: Forms-centric workflow on OSGi - Step Reference
 description: Forms-centric workflow on OSGi steps allow you rapidly build adaptive forms based workflows.
 seo-description: Forms-centric workflow on OSGi steps allow you rapidly build adaptive forms based workflows.
-uuid: 57c872d6-c6ca-4f78-a98c-f9487f1d673c
+uuid: 6f791c45-0e35-4c55-9106-5340caab94b7
 contentOwner: aheimoz
+products: SG_EXPERIENCEMANAGER/6.5/FORMS
+topic-tags: publish
-discoiquuid: f2bd4d96-55a5-4fbd-bede-1747c2ec63c8
+discoiquuid: f0a5588d-f210-4f04-bc35-b62834f90ab1
+docset: aem65

 ---

-# Forms-centric workflow on OSGi - Step Reference {#forms-centric-workflow-on-osgi-step-reference}
+# Forms-centric workflow on OSGi - Step Reference{#forms-centric-workflow-on-osgi-step-reference}

 ## Forms Workflow Steps {#forms-workflow-steps}

 Forms workflow steps perform AEM Forms-specific operations in an AEM workflow.
 These steps allow you rapidly build adaptive forms based Forms-centric workflow on OSGi.
-These workflows can be used for developing basic review- and approval-workflows, internal- and acros- the-firewall business processes.
+These workflows can be used for developing basic review- and approval-workflows, internal- and across- the-firewall business processes.
 You can also use Forms Workflow steps to start document services, integrate with Adobe Sign signature workflow, and perform other AEM Forms operations.
 You require [AEM Forms add-on](https://www.adobe.com/go/learn_aemforms_documentation_63) to use these steps in a workflow.

 ## Assign task step {#assign-task-step}